-\textbf{SNI-2}: Its purpose is to prevent the broadcast of coherence messages to chiplets which are not permitted access to the related memory regions.
-As described in Sec.~\ref{sec:cc}, the MOESI Hammer coherence protocol used in our system employs certain broadcast messages as follows.
-The directories do not maintain per-core sharing information in this protocol, hence certain message requests cause the directory to broadcast the corresponding request to all cores.
+\textit{CMC-2}: Prevents the broadcast of coherence messages to chiplets which are not permitted to access the related memory regions.
+As described in Sec.~\ref{sec:cc}, MOESI Hammer does not maintain per-core sharing information, hence certain message requests cause the directory to broadcast the request to all cores.
 The cores then respond based on whether the cache block is shared by that core.
-In turn, this raises a concern of passive reading/snooping (see Sec.~\ref{Threat Model}).
+This raises a concern of passive reading/snooping; recall the \GS\ attacks in Sec.~\ref{sec:getx_spy}.

-To address this snooping threat, we revise the PCM module to recognize broadcasted messages and reformat them as follows.
-Based on the information contained in the APU table (described further below), the PCM determines whether a given broadcast message is being directed towards a chiplet that is allowed access to the referred memory region.
-In case the chiplet has no access to the referred memory region, the broadcast message is converted into an appropriate response message which is directed only to the original requester core/chiplet.
-This is legal within the coherence scheme of the system because if the chiplet in question is not allowed to access memory within the given memory region then it cannot have cache lines associated with that region in its caches.
-This allows the SNI-2 to divert broadcast messages from the directory and thus prevent snooping.
+To prevent snooping, the PCM determines whether a given broadcast message is directed towards a chiplet allowed to access the referred memory region (based on the APU table).
+If the chiplet does not have access, the broadcast message is converted into an appropriate response message directed only to the original requester.
+This is legal within the coherence scheme of the system: if a chiplet is not allowed to access a memory region, then its caches cannot contain lines associated with that region.
+This allows the CMC-2 to safely divert broadcast messages from the directory and prevent snooping.